Skip to content

 What can I do with the Hyundai app?

 The Bluelink app lets you start climate control remotely (warm up or cool down the cabin before you get in), schedule charging for off-peak electricity hours, check your battery level and charging status, lock and unlock the doors.
-It's the kind of thing that feels unnecessary until you use it on a freezing morning — then you wonder how you ever lived without it.
+Sounds like a gimmick until the first freezing morning when you start the heater from bed.
+Then you become that person who tells everyone about it.

 Own a Hyundai Ioniq 5?